BOS-Bae/ED_XXZ/README.md

 ## Reference

-I referred to pseudocodes in the following paper in writing this ED code.
+I referred to pseudocodes in the following paper when writing this ED code.

 https://doi.org/10.3938/jkps.76.670 : 'Guide to Exact Diagonalization Study of Quantum Thermalization (Jung-Hoon Jung and Jae Dong Noh, 2020)'